C02022/C02022/README.md

 # Hey there! 👋

-I'm [Christopher Obando], a 3rd-year Software Engineering B.S. student at the Rochester Institute of Technology, passionate about leveraging technology to make the impossible possible Here's a bit about me:
+I'm Christopher Obando, a 3rd-year Software Engineering B.S. student at the Rochester Institute of Technology, passionate about leveraging technology to make the impossible possible Here's a bit about me:

 ---

 ## 🚀 About Me:
-- 🌍 **Location**: [Long Island, NY]
+- 🌍 **Location**: Long Island, NY
 - 💻 **Current Focus**: Building innovative projects in [e.g., Full-Stack Development, AI, or Mobile Development].
 - 🎯 **Goals**: Learn more, Build more, and Understand More